mudongliang/mudongliang.github.io/_posts/2017-09-21-set-up-qemu-for-kernel-development.md

 **Result:**

-Failed in Debian, succeed in Ubuntu
+Succeed in both Debian and Ubuntu

 ### Test on own building kernel